The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Actions with bounded periods

-\begin{proof} Observe that the metrizability of a locally compact Hausdorff space is equivalent to the separability of its $C^*$-algebra.
-Since the quotient map $\pi \colon Y \to Y/ \mathbb{R}$ is a proper map between two locally compact Hausdorff space, by the Gelfand duality, we see that $C(Y/\mathbb{R})$ embeds into $C(Y)$ and thus the separability of the former follows from that of the latter. \end{proof}
+\begin{proof} Recall that a locally compact Hausdorff space $X$ is second countable if and only if the $C^*$-algebra $C_0(X)$ is separable.
+Since the quotient map $\pi \colon Y \to Y/ \mathbb{R}$ is a proper map between two locally compact Hausdorff space, by Gelfand duality, we see that $C_0(Y/\mathbb{R})$ embeds into $C_0(Y)$, and in particular $C_0(Y/\mathbb{R})$ is separable. \end{proof}

-We would like to estimate the dimension of $Y / \mathbb{R}$, for which it is helpful to recall the notion of local dimension.
+We now want to bound the dimension of $Y / \mathbb{R}$.
+We recall the notion of local dimension.

 \begin{defn}[{\cite[Chapter 5, Definition~1.1]{Pears75}}] The \emph{local dimension}, $\operatorname{locdim} (X)$, of a topological space $X$ is defined as follows.
 If $X$ is empty, then $\operatorname{locdim}(X) = -1$.
 Otherwise $\operatorname{locdim}(X)$ is the least integer $n$ such that for any $x \in X$, there is some open set $U$ containing $x$ such that $\operatorname{dim}(\overline{U}) \leq n$, or $\infty$ if there is no such integer. \end{defn}